MMcClure11/rails-project-book-nook/notes.md

 - [x] books can only be edited or deleted if there are no reviews or lists associated with it
 - [X] index after search add delete button
 - [ ] add additional attributes that I can easily get from API (image)
+- [ ] book.reviews.average(:rating).round refactor this (in highest ranked and book show page) to model method

 # Reviews
 - [x] display average rating, use stars?